 With so many needed repairs at the community center, some might question placing the “fixing the art” as a high priority… but this speaks well to the love of this mural by the community, the importance of the mural from an art history and public art point of view and the importance the federal funding agencies placed on the artwork as a high priority.

 The preservation tasks focused on stopping and setting the flaking, killing the mold and its abatement, then a cleaning helped and the mural was varnished for future protection.
 Minimal restorative retouching (called “inpainting”) was required.
-See the short video below for a quick visual of the work (will be coming shortly).
+See the short video at the end of this article for a quick visual of the work.

 More than just a decoration, this mural represents the community’s heritage, a legacy and teaching tool for future generations.
 It’s a memory trigger, to retell history and personal experiences.
 Its importance to the community in which it was places is huge, but it’s a visual anchor for the State of Texas and the entire nation.
 Indeed, this artwork is a National Treasure.